Agreeing measurable KPIs (Key Performance Indicators) with your PR agency can mean the difference between success and failure.

 Knowing your revenue targets means you can work out how many new customers you need to bring in.
 Assuming your business knows its conversion rate of prospects to customers, and your overall sales-cycle time, you can then work out how many new prospects you need in the next 12 months.

 This information helps you work out how many leads your website needs to bring in and this can help your PR consultancy understand how many web visitors they need to attract through links in earned media coverage.

 Agreeing these KPIs – which, crucially, are specific and measurable – means both sides know exactly what is expected for a campaign to be a success and can help to inform a detailed and strategic PR and content strategy along with monthly targets.

-Another benefit of aligning your KPIs with your business’ objectives, is that your measurements become based on results rather than outputs – something many agencies fail to do.
+Another benefit of aligning your PR KPIs with your business’ objectives, is that your measurements become based on results rather than outputs – something many agencies fail to do.